roshi45/Service_followups_dashboard/README.md

 - 🧮 Introduce additional KPIs like average service duration and repeat visits
 - 📂 Enable drill-through analysis per region or service type

----

-## 🤝 Contributors
-- **Roshini** — Project owner and dashboard design
-- Shop team for data collection

----

-## 📜 License
-This project is for educational purposes.
-Please credit this repository if you reuse any part of the work.